 Rental companies sometimes take your passport

 A passport is the property of your government.
 You have no right to leave it in anyone’s possession.
 Motorcycle rentals and hotels which demand you leave it are simply breaking the law and must be avoided.
-Also, you legally have to have photo ID on you at all times in Thailand, but that law isn’t seriously enforce either.
+Also, you legally have to have photo ID on you at all times in Thailand, but that law isn’t seriously enforced either.

 Motorcycles are not repaired between rentals

 Hundreds of motorcycle accidents happen everyday in Thailand, many of which are with rentals.
 Often, the rental company will not repair the motorcycle before renting it out to the next customer.
-Sometimes the damage is only cosmetic, but there’s a chance the wheels, brakes, suspension or other part of the bike will be damaged.
+Sometimes the damage is only cosmetic, but there’s a chance the wheels, brakes, suspension or other parts of the bike will be damaged.